-For starters, as of 2020, there are one billion monthly Instagram users worldwide, so the opportunities to expand your audience through ads are unlimited.
+For starters, as of 2020, there are over two billion monthly Instagram users worldwide, so the opportunities to expand your audience through ads are unlimited.

 While organic content helps your Instagram audience stay connected to your brand, paid ads push your content beyond your regular audience, and draw in new leads.

 Simply put, Instagram ads campaigns effectively help you create brand awareness and increase conversions while promoting conversations throughout the entire process.

 After all, conversions are the main campaign objectives for most ads (26.94% of them), and the average click-through rate for an Instagram ad is 0.82%, a Socialinsider Facebook ads study shows.